2014 United States House of Representatives elections in Nevada: District 2

 Nevada's 2nd congressional district includes the northern third of the state.
-It includes most of Douglas and Lyon counties, all of Churchill, Elko, Eureka, Humboldt, Pershing and Washoe counties, as well as the state capital, Carson City.
+It includes most of Douglas and Lyon counties; all of Churchill, Elko, Eureka, Humboldt, Pershing and Washoe counties; and the state capital, Carson City.
 The largest city in the district is Reno, the state's third largest city.
 Although the district appears rural, its politics are dominated by Reno and Carson City, which combined cast over 85 percent of the district's vote.
-The incumbent is Republican Mark Amodei, who has represented the 2nd district since September 2011 following a special election upon the appointment of Dean Heller to the Senate.
+The incumbent Republican Mark Amodei, who had represented the 2nd district since September 2011, ran for re-election.